Fundamentals of Evangelism

 The Core of the Gospel

-• Christ died for our sins according to the Scriptures
+- Christ died for our sins according to the Scriptures

-• He was buried
+- He was buried

-• He was raised on the third day according to the Scriptures
+- He was raised on the third day according to the Scriptures

-Three Guides For Sharing the Gospel
+Guides For Sharing the Gospel

 If you are wondering where to begin sharing the Gospel, consider the following guides.
 The first is more concise than the others.
-The last reference includes cross references and a brief explanation after each section.
+The last guide includes cross references and a brief explanation after each section.

 The Power of God's Word

 The Christian witnessing about Jesus is a servant, a vessel, and an implement in God's hand.
 Men deliver the Gospel while God opens the eyes to see, ears to hear and hearts to believe.
+God opens hearts to understand the Scriptures, even the Gospel (Lk 24:46, Isa 35:5).
+He can help witnesses speak (Exo 4:10-12, Ps 51:15).
 We persuade others with truth, share our own experience, employ logic and reason, develop trust and build relationships; however, the power of God's word works internally and changes to the heart occur from within.
-Jesus spoke of His Spirit, "When the Helper comes ...
-He will testify about Me" John 15:26 and "when He arrives the same will convict the world concerning sin and righteousness and judgment" John 16:8.
 Paul wrote about the Gospel saying, "it is the power of God for salvation to everyone who believes" Rom 1:16.
 See Heb 4:12 The Word of God.

 Begin Evangelism With Prayer